allebone/help.omni.af.mil/docs/PEX/Training.md

 1. Actual Sortie Type Required: Used by some MAJCOMs to compare Actual Sortie Type to Planned Sortie Type.

 2. Allow Supervisor Approval of Unit Task Completion: Check this box to allow PEX assigned supervisors to approve \(audit\) continuation training tasks from subordinate’s training folder.
 Then click save.

 3. One time Task Default \(Days\): Enter the number of days until due one time tasks will default to when assigned to personnel.
 Then click save.
 When assigning one time tasks to personnel, entering in a due date will override the default days entered here.

 4. Flying Hours Preferences: Set Warnings \(red\) and Cautions \(yellow\) for minimum and maximum flying hours.

-A.  Use on MyPage/MyPEX: Check this box for the data to appear on individuals' My Page and My PEX displays.
+    1. Use on MyPage/MyPEX: Check this box for the data to appear on individuals' My Page and My PEX displays.

-B.  For 7-Day Hours, 30-Day Hours, 60-Day Hours, and 90-Day Hours, enter the hours required to trigger NoGo functions for personnel who have:
+    2. For 7-Day Hours, 30-Day Hours, 60-Day Hours, and 90-Day Hours, enter the hours required to trigger NoGo functions for personnel who have:

-1\) Exceeded their maximum number of flying hours to red.
+        1. Exceeded their maximum number of flying hours to red.

-2\) Not met their minimum number of flying hours to yel ow.
+        2. Not met their minimum number of flying hours to yel ow.

+        !!!
+NOTE
-NOTE: The 60-Day setting appears in reports and displays but not on the NoGo board; there is no limitation based on 60-day hours.
+            The 60-Day setting appears in reports and displays but not on the NoGo board; there is no limitation based on 60-day hours.
 It is however tracked in ARMS and so displays as information only.

-ARMS Tasks
+## ARMS Tasks

 ARMS tasks brought into PEX during ARMS import are displayed and edited here.

 Edit ARMS Tasks

-216

 1. Click directly in the grid to make changes.
 Click off the row changes were made in to save the changes.

-Remarks also appear on the Audit > TAR > TARs page.
+    * Remarks also appear on the Audit > TAR > TARs page.

 Associate or Disassociate MDS to ARMS Training Task\(s\)